If you are wondering how you should take care of your indoor bamboo plant then let me tell you the process is very simple and affordable.

 1. Choose your planter carefully

-Some bamboo plants come with ready-made planters from the nursery.
-But I will recommend you to replace it and use a planter of 2 inches larger than the plan in diameter.
+Most bamboo plants come with ready-made planters from the nursery.
+But I will recommend you to replace it and use a planter of 2 inches larger in diameter than the plan.

 Using a clean planter is appreciated.
 If your planter does not need to move frequently then you can use heavy glass made planters as with them you can clearly see the roots of the plant.